Izabela88/cupandcake/README.md

       1. I want to be able to add products to my shopping basket and place an order.
       2. I want to be able to remove products from shopping basket.
       3. I want to be able to send an inquiry to the company in case of any doubts or larger orders.
-      4. I want to find company opening times.
+      4. I want to know what size an order I can place.
-      5. I want to know what size an order I can place.
+      5. I want to know a total price of all products in the basket.
       6. I want to know the contact details of the company.

   - #### Frequent User Goals